LBPD Additional Resources

 At LBPD

-In partnership with Blind Industries and Services of Maryland (BISM), the library offers one-on-one Braille instruction by appointment from September – November.
-Braille instructors graduate from BISM's SAIL program (Seniors Achieving Independent Living).
+In partnership with Blind Industries and Services of Maryland (BISM), the library offers one-on-one Braille instruction by appointment from September to November.
+Braille instructors graduate from BISM's SAIL (Seniors Achieving Independent Living) program.
 There is no charge for Braille class instruction or reading materials.
 Classes will be one hour long and can be scheduled on weekdays between 9 am and 2 pm.
-For further information or to apply, please get in touch with the library!
+For further information or to apply, please contact the library.

 Hadley Institute for the Blind and Visually Impaired